Sass: Basic Understanding

 Hi there!
 This blog post is a beginner’s guide to using Syntactically Awesome Style Sheets (Sass) for website or app development.
 We’ll cover the basics of Sass and how to implement it into your workflow.
 Let’s get started!

-Skill Pre-requisites:
+Skill Pre-requisites

-First, what is Syntactically Awesome Style Sheets (Sass)?
+What is Syntactically Awesome Style Sheets (Sass)?

 Sass Strong Features